 Nebraska

-- Passing the Nebraska License Law course
+- Pass the Nebraska License Law course

-- Submission of license history
+- Submit a license history

 North Carolina

-- Alternatively, you can waive the state portion of the exam and obtain a provisional license until you complete post-licensing education requirements.
+- Alternatively, you can waive the state portion of the exam and obtain a provisional license until you complete post-licensing education requirements

 Oklahoma

-- At least one hour of continuing education in the Broker Relationship Act, Code and Regulations, and Contracts and Forms.
+- At least one hour of continuing education in the Broker Relationship Act, Code and Regulations, and Contracts and Forms

-- Submission of a license certification history
+- Submit a license certification history

 - Undergo a background check